rysohn/nhl-sog-model/README.md

-A daily predictive model for team shots in individual NHL games.
+A daily predictive model for team shots in individual NHL games, with edges calculated from the difference of model output and sportsbooks lines.

-Daily updating site at:
+Bihourly updating site at:
 https://rysohn.github.io/nhl-sog-model/

 Planned next steps:
-- Pull live goalie saves lines from the Odds API to evaluate edges
 - Build a long term dashboard to evaluate cumulative effectiveness